-Anyone who’s been to the Netherlands for more than a month knows that buying all of your groceries at an Albert Heijn supermarket is expensive, even with all the nice bonuses you get from time to time.
+Anyone who’s been to the Netherlands for more than a month knows that buying groceries here can be expensive.
+If you’re on a budget, you can’t get everything from Albert Heijn, even with all the nice bonuses you get from time to time.

-So then, if you’re a poor student eating leftovers or simply have a strict budget to keep in mind, what alternatives are there for you to not spend half of your money on groceries?
-What, in short, are the cheapest supermarkets in the Netherlands?
+So then, if you’re a poor student or on a strict budget, what alternatives are there for you to not spend half of your money on groceries?
+What are the cheapest supermarkets in the Netherlands?

 What are the least expensive supermarkets in the Netherlands?

 Dirk is a Dutch supermarket that is on the cheaper end of the scale.
 It may not be as widespread as Albert Heijn or Jumbo, but with 120 stores around the country, you can probably find one close to you.